dcslab-bc/cosmos-sdk/CONTRIBUTING.md

 ### PR Targeting

-Ensure that you base and target your PR on the `master` branch.
+Ensure that you base and target your PR on the `main` branch.

-All feature additions should be targeted against `master`.
+All feature additions should be targeted against `main`.
 Bug fixes for an outstanding release candidate should be targeted against the release candidate branch.
-Release candidate branches themselves should be the only pull requests targeted directly against master.

 ### Development Procedure

-- the latest state of development is on `master`
+- the latest state of development is on `main`
-- `master` must never fail `make test` or `make test_cli`
+- `main` must never fail `make lint test test-race`
-- `master` should not fail `make lint`
+- `main` should not fail `make lint`
-- no `--force` onto `master` (except when reverting a broken commit, which should seldom happen)
+- no `--force` onto `main` (except when reverting a broken commit, which should seldom happen)
-- create a development branch either on github.com/cosmos/cosmos-sdk, or your fork (using `git remote add origin`)
+- create a development branch either on github.com/Finschia/finschia-sdk, or your fork (using `git remote add origin`)
-- before submitting a pull request, begin `git rebase` on top of `master`
+- before submitting a pull request, begin `git rebase` on top of `main`

 ### Pull Merge Procedure

-- ensure pull branch is rebased on `master`
+- ensure pull branch is rebased on `main`
-- run `make test` and `make test_cli` to ensure that all tests pass
+- run `make test` to ensure that all tests pass
-- merge pull request
+- merge pull request (We are using `squash and merge` for small features)

 ### Release Procedure

-- Start on `master`
+- Start on `main`
 - Create the release candidate branch `rc/v*` (going forward known as **RC**) and ensure it's protected against pushing from anyone except the release manager/coordinator
   - **no PRs targeting this branch should be merged unless exceptional circumstances arise**
 - On the `RC` branch, prepare a new version section in the `CHANGELOG.md`
   - All links must be link-ified: `$ python ./scripts/linkify_changelog.py CHANGELOG.md`
+  - Copy the entries into a `RELEASE_CHANGELOG.md`, this is needed so the bot knows which entries to add to the release page on github.
 - Kick off a large round of simulation testing (e.g. 400 seeds for 2k blocks)
-- If errors are found during the simulation testing, commit the fixes to `master` and create a new `RC` branch (making sure to increment the `rcN`)
+- If errors are found during the simulation testing, commit the fixes to `main` and create a new `RC` branch (making sure to increment the `rcN`)
 - After simulation has successfully completed, create the release branch (`release/vX.XX.X`) from the `RC` branch
-- Create a PR to `master` to incorporate the `CHANGELOG.md` updates
+- Create a PR to `main` to incorporate the `CHANGELOG.md` updates
+- Tag the release (use `git tag -a`) and create a release in Github
 - Delete the `RC` branches

-### Point Release Procedure

-At the moment, only a single major release will be supported, so all point releases will be based off of that release.

-- start on `vX.XX.X`
-- checkout a new branch `pre-rc/vX.X.X`
-- cherry pick the desired changes from `master`
-  - these changes should be small and NON-BREAKING (both API and state machine)
-- add entries to CHANGELOG.md and remove corresponding pending log entries
-- checkout a new branch `rc/vX.X.X` based off of `vX.XX.X`
-- create a PR merging `pre-rc/vX.X.X` into `rc/vX.X.X`
-- run tests and simulations (noted in [Release Procedure](#release-procedure))
-- after tests and simulation have successfully completed, create the release branch `release/vX.XX.X` from the `RC` branch
-- delete the `pre-rc/vX.X.X` and `RC` branches
-- create a PR into `master` containing ONLY the CHANGELOG.md updates
-- tag and release `release/vX.XX.X`

-## Code Owner Membership

-In the ethos of open source projects, and out of necessity to keep the code alive, the core contributor team will strive to permit special repo privileges to developers who show an aptitude towards developing with this code base.

-Several different kinds of privileges may be granted however most common privileges to be granted are merge rights to either part of, or the entire the code base (though the github `CODEOWNERS` file).
-The on-boarding process for new code owners is as follows: On a bi-monthly basis (or more frequently if agreeable) all the existing code owners will privately convene to discuss potential new candidates as well as the potential for existing code-owners to exit or "pass on the torch".
-This private meeting is to be a held as a phone/video meeting.
-Subsequently at the end of the meeting, one of the existing code owners should open a PR modifying the `CODEOWNERS` file.
-The other code owners should then all approve this PR to publicly display their support.

-Only if unanimous consensus is reached among all the existing code-owners will an invitation be extended to a new potential-member.
-Likewise, when an existing member is suggested to be removed/or have their privileges reduced, the member in question must agree on the decision for their removal or else no action should be taken.
-If however, a code-owner is verifiably shown to intentionally have had acted maliciously or grossly negligent, code-owner privileges may be stripped with no prior warning or consent from the member in question.

-Earning this privilege should be considered to be no small feat and is by no means guaranteed by any quantifiable metric.
-It is a symbol of great trust of the community of this project.